LiyuanLucasLiu/ReHession/README.md

 - infers true label from noisy labels in a context-aware manner
 - true label discovery and relation extraction can mutually enhance each other

-We are in an early-release beta.
+This ReadMe are in an early-release beta.
 Expect some adventures...

 - [Overview](#pipeline-overview)
 - [Data](#data)